-There have been no material changes in critical accounting estimates during fiscal 2009.
+There have been no material changes in critical accounting estimates during the third quarter of fiscal 2010.

-Changes in Accounting Policy 2009
+Changes in Accounting Policy 2010

 The accounting policies of the Company are in accordance with Canadian generally accepted accounting principles and their basis of application is consistent with that of the previous year.
-For further detail regarding the policies, see the notes to the audited financial statements for the year ended December 31, 2009.
+For further detail regarding the policies, see the notes to the unaudited interim consolidated financial statements for the quarter ended September 30, 2010 and the audited consolidated financial statements for the year ended December 31, 2009.